TesDevelopment/Voom/README.md

 ## "Quick" Docs

 ### Stacks
-Stacks are the storage systems if voom.
-They are premade and can nit be created/deleted.
+Stacks are the storage systems in voom.
+They are premade and can not be created/deleted.
 These stacks store different data types.

 #### String stack